The Original Scattergories App

 You type your answers for each category one at a time.

-When you come up with your answer, it must start with the letter that the game shows above the text box.
+As you find words to use as your answer, it must start with the letter that the game shows above the text box.
 This is the same for every category.

 Scoring and Winning